jamesfebin/AIBodh-Website/_posts/2025-09-30-bevy-rust-game-development-chapter-2.markdown

 ### Adding the dirt tile

 Let's start with a simple dirt tile to test our tilemap system.
+The dirt tile sits at pixel coordinates (128, 0) in our 256x320 atlas image.
 We'll add more sprites later as we build out our game world.

 Append this code to `tilemap.rs`